2.1.3 Financial Assistance

 3.6 Legal Fees

 There may be occasions when contributions to applications and/or legal representation is necessary.
-This action is to be used rarely and in line with policy and procedures with regard to Family and Friends Care Policy.
+This action is to be used rarely and in line with policy and procedures with regard to Kinship Care Procedure.

 Specific Guidance